Employment Opportunities – Join the Team

 -Must be in reasonable physical shape: comfortable kneeling, crouching, reaching over head and lifting, carrying, and pulling up to 50 lbs.

 Interested?
-Please send resume, SPCA employment application, and letter of interest to Kim Flowers at email@example.com.
-Only the most qualified candidates will be contacted for interviews; no phone calls please (we’ll have our people call your people).
+Please send resume, cover letter and SPCA employment application to Ryan Nickason at email@example.com.
+Only the most qualified candidates will be contacted for interviews; no phone calls, please.
+We’ll have our people call your people.

-Are you looking for a veterinary staff position that you love?
-Join the SPCA of Wake County’s brand new spay/neuter team and make a difference in homeless pets’ lives every day!
+Overview: We are looking for a full-time Animal Care Assistant to join our brand new spay/neuter team to help make a difference in our community and homeless pets’ lives every day!

 Interested?
-Please send resume, cover letter, and SPCA employment application to Lisa Kroll at firstname.lastname@example.org.
-Only the most qualified candidates will be contacted for interviews; no phone calls please (we’ll have our people call your people).
+Please send resume, cover letter and SPCA employment application to Julia Malatesta at firstname.lastname@example.org.
+Only the most qualified candidates will be contacted for interviews; no phone calls, please.
+We’ll have our people call your people.